Sivakumar-K-143/teacher-portal/tests/test_student_flow.md

 - [ ] Modals open and close as expected.
 - [ ] All error/success messages are clear.
 - [ ] Responsive design works on desktop and mobile.

 ---

+## 8. Additional Use Cases (Implemented)

+- [ ] Student names are case-insensitively unique per subject.
+- [ ] Student name format enforced: "Firstname I I" or "Firstname I" (initials, spaces, no dots).
+- [ ] Marks must be between 0 and 100.
+- [ ] Login warns if username not found.
+- [ ] Initials shown in a circle beside student names.
+- [ ] Subject dropdown with "Add new subject..." option.

+---